Kevin-Heleodoro/netdex-frontend/README.md

     -   Users can login/logout of the application using their Google accounts
 -   Created basic structure of where components will be located and added routing to them.

+### Release 2

+-   Login button does not work on mobile.
+    -   If not logged in, the user should be presented with a login option and that's it.
+-   Contact Cards:
+    -   Company website + logo
+    -   phone number
+    -   image

 ![Home-Page-Screenshot][Home-Page-Screenshot]

 See the [open issues](https://github.khoury.northeastern.edu/NEU-CS5610-SU23/NetDex-frontend/issues) for a full list of proposed features (and known issues).